-- If the non-fixed objects involved in collisions may be modelled as bodies, then these bodies will be uniform bodies with spherical or circular symmetry. - The impulse of any collision between such bodies acts on the line joining their centres.
-These assumptions ensure that the collision happens at a point and that no angular momentum is created, hence none of the objects starts to rotate.
-An oblique impact collision occurs when the line of relative motion of the bodies is not the same as the line joining their centres at the point of collision. - The impulse of any collision between such a body, or a particle, and a plane (e.g. a wall or floor) acts in a direction perpendicular to the plane.
-An oblique impact collision in this situation means that the motion of the object is not in the direction perpendicular to the plane. - The contact between the surfaces in any collision is smooth.
+- The impulse of any collision between such bodies acts on the line joining their centres, and the motion takes place along this line.
+These assumptions ensure that the collision happens at a point and that no angular momentum is created, hence none of the objects starts to rotate. - The impulse of any collision between such a body, or a particle, and a plane (e.g. a wall or floor) acts in a direction perpendicular to the plane.
+For a direct impact the motion of the object is also in the direction perpendicular to the plane. - Objects do not rotate before or after the collision.
+Rotating objects are beyond this specification.